 This work consists of large paintings distributed (into a sculpture (that is a recombinant installation (that is a function))).
-Stage one (all the images below) is done; later stages are to be created in site-specific locations nationally and globally over the next few years, the work accreting to an enormous size…
+Stage one (all the images below) is done; later stages are to be created in site-specific locations nationally and globally over the next few years and added to the work, the installation accreting to an enormous size.
+This work expresses the ephemeral, the ineffable, and the infinite.

 VORTEX 35′ dia.